FlavScents AInsights Entry: Acetaldehyde Dibutyl Acetal (CAS: 871-22-7)

 8. Practical Insights for Formulators

-Acetaldehyde dibutyl acetal is valued for its ability to impart a fresh, fruity character to both flavors and fragrances.
-It synergizes well with other fruity and floral notes, enhancing the overall complexity and appeal of formulations.
-Common pitfalls include overuse, which can lead to an overpowering scent or flavor.
-It is often under-utilized in formulations seeking a subtle, fresh top note.
+Acetaldehyde dibutyl acetal is valued for its ability to impart a fresh, fruity note that enhances the realism of fruit flavors and fragrances.
+It synergizes well with other fruity and floral compounds, but care must be taken to avoid overuse, which can lead to an artificial or overpowering scent.
+Formulators should be aware of its volatility and potential degradation under extreme conditions.

 Citation hooks: FlavScents; industry practice